espressif/developer-portal/content/blog/integrating-embedded-swift-and-sdl3-on-esp32/index.md

 In this article, we'll explore how to use Embedded Swift to develop graphical applications for microcontrollers.
 We'll demonstrate how to integrate C libraries like SDL3 (Simple DirectMedia Layer 3), commonly used in desktop applications, into your Swift projects for embedded systems.
 With the help of the ESP-IDF (Espressif IoT Development Framework) and ESP-BSP (Board Support Package), we'll create cross-platform applications that can run on various ESP32 boards with minimal effort.

 Specifically, we'll focus on the ESP32-C3 and ESP32-C6 microcontrollers from Espressif, showcasing how to build and deploy Swift applications that utilize SDL3 for graphics rendering.

-If you're new to Embedded Swift, we recommend starting with the article Build Embedded Swift Application for ESP32-C6 to familiarize yourself with the basics.
+If you're new to Embedded Swift, we recommend that you start by checking the article [Build Embedded Swift Application for ESP32-C6](/blog/build-embedded-swift-application-for-esp32c6/).

 The full project is available at [GitHub repository](https://github.com/georgik/esp32-sdl3-swift-example).

-If you're new to Embedded Swift, we recommend that you start by checking the article [Build Embedded Swift Application for ESP32-C6](/blog/build-embedded-swift-application-for-esp32c6/).

 {{< alert >}}
 Note: Embedded Swift toolchain supports chips with RISC-V architecture (ESP32-C3, H2, C6, P4).
 Chips with Xtensa architecture are not supported due to [missing support in LLVM](https://github.com/espressif/llvm-project/issues/4) (ESP32, S2, S3).